AliceO2Group/WebUi/docs/tutorial/time-server.md

 import Model from './model.js';
 ```

-And finally we instanciate it.
-The application is running and the page should show something.
+And finally, the instanciates of M, V, C are created.

 ```js
 const model = new Model();